dotnet-foundation/website/input/projects/why-join-wip.md

 ## IP and legal

 Legal can be tricky.
 We can help.
-Projects in our organization will get assistance to organize and manage their IP assignments as well as infrastructure for tracking common, simple, Contribution License Agreements across all .NET Foundation projects.
-We can also help ensure that your collaborators respect the open source licenses and trademarks of projects assigned to the .NET Foundation.
-Need advice on legal issues?
-We offer support there as well.
+Projects in our organization will get:

+* Assistance to organize and manage their IP assignments
+* Infrastructure for tracking common, simple, Contribution License Agreements across all .NET Foundation projects.
+* Help to ensure that your collaborators respect the open source licenses and trademarks of projects assigned to the .NET Foundation.
+* Support and advice on legal issues

 ## Marketing and communications